Wartets/N-Body-Problem/README.md

 - **Dynamic Object Addition**: You can add an unlimited number of objects, constrained only by your computer's processing power.
 - **Field visualization**: You can observe the force fields applied to the simulation, changing according to the objects.
-- **Multi-language Support**: Available in English, French, Spanish, and German, Italian, Latin with additional languages planned for future releases.
+- **Multi-language Support**: Available in English, French, Spanish, and German, Italian, Latin (also some amusing translations) with additional languages planned for future releases.
 - **Special Thanks**: Appreciation to Arthur Loubeau for contributing the Spanish translation and to Christian Abou for the Italian translation.

 ## Usage